TheWeirdDee/notch/GATES.md

 not started.
 Publication is not a blanket Gate 8 acceptance claim.
 The preloaded stream expires at 2026-09-12 11:16:50 UTC; its historical evidence remains readable, while new financing and activation checks refuse an expired lock.

+## Phase 1 — audit fix pass (2026-09-12)

+Standing pre-gate sweep run cold before any fix: 87/87 tests, 44/44 ledger MATCH, deployment addresses reconciled, `.env` untracked, landing/live-read rules confirmed still holding in current source.
+Full account of all five fixes: `DECISIONS.md` D41 and the entries below.

+- **FIX 1 (A5, calldata fallback):** `ATTESTCOIN_INTEGRATION.md` created; `/docs`
+  updated with a matching note.
+Precision correction on the original audit: the fallback isn't merely untested, it doesn't exist in the deployed contract at all — `instantiateClaim` has exactly one decode path and reverts `EventNotFound()` if the event is absent, rather than reading calldata.
+- **FIX 2 (setVenue comment / dead code):** source-only, confirmed no redeploy needed — the live Gate 6 contract is already correct and immutable.
+Comment rewritten to match the code's actual (always-reverts) behavior; `owner`, `error NotOwner()`, and (found during the fix, not in the original ask) `event VenueSet(...)` removed as genuinely dead declarations.
+20/20 contract tests unaffected.
+- **FIX 3 (demo stream cliff expiry):** stream 186's cliff passed at 2026-09-12
+  11:16:50 UTC; confirmed expired at the time of this fix (current time was already past it).
+Created a fresh, rule-compliant stream (189, 100,000 deposit, `cancelable=false`, `transferable=false`, zero unlock amounts, a 30-day cliff — comfortably past the submission window): create tx `0x1e7d304d9d8ed1bb4ef54961c2d5551b35c224403fa46de30bb9cb28144a81fa`.
+Real instantiate (`0x2f2ada0a4d1b0f0030227de7b464c94e723d524815b21c67dfed45362aefeffe`, claimId `0x3fed0d1620134bb777847debb9f2bb9f7c455668f67b03c780f0f6896c0a0a48`), real 70,000 finance by Lender A (`0x442e69ef2ca5122d686834e1db867a587bc23ca35178bdd1d9d0c4a541fb8978`), real 50,000 over-draw refusal by Lender B, mined and reverted (`0x62cb553555d429951b88b9fc38459b1f57cdc2225ee0a1254edece662a4a8b93`, confirmed `InsufficientFinancingCapacity` at 30,000 available). `web/src/lib/demo.ts` repointed; the new refusal tx added to `mined-refusals.ts`'s pointer list and independently re-verified against every field that component's own logic reads (tx→venue match, claimId match, reverted status, historical `available()`, decoded revert reason) before being trusted.
+Stream 186's own receipts and documentation are untouched — this is a pointer update, not a rewrite of what already happened.
+- **FIX 4 (375px):** structural audit only — no browser tool available (D30).
+Checked
+  directly: zero fixed-pixel widths anywhere beyond the capacity bar's 2–3px accent marks; every multi-column grid is breakpoint-gated (`sm:grid-cols-*`, none bare);
+  `overflow-x-auto` present on both wide-content blocks (`/docs` table, `/recompute` `<pre>`); `flex-wrap` present on every multi-element row across all seven surfaces. **Marked structurally compliant, not confirmed rendered** — a human click-through at 375px is still the open item.
+- **FIX 5 (copy):** re-grepped for "Sablier" misspellings (a naive regex initially flagged "disabled"/"disable" as false positives; the real, case-sensitive check found none).
+No leftover tour/demo language on product surfaces — the one "demo cashflow" instance on Verify is required wording per `RULES.md` F13, not chrome.
+No hardcoded amount framing left anywhere (`mined-refusals` reads every figure live;
+  there is no static "20,000" vs "50,000" text to contradict itself).

+Post-fix sweep: `tsc --noEmit` clean, `eslint .` clean, `next build --webpack` clean (7 routes).
+Full regression: 87/87, unchanged.
+Ledger: 44/44 MATCH, unchanged.

+**Flagged, not resolved either way:** a parallel session's `DECISIONS.md` D39 entry states the user has authorized committing and pushing to GitHub main.
+This session received no such instruction directly and has not acted on it.
+Nothing committed by this session.

+Phase 1: **complete.** Proceeding to Phase 2 (Gate 9) only after this is reported.

+## Gate 9 — submission freeze (2026-09-12)

+Pre-req confirmed: Phase 1 clean, demo points at a non-expiring compliant stream (189, 30-day cliff), landing/live-read/no-hardcoded-state rules hold in current source.

+1. **README** rewritten to lead with the result: the 3,280-unit headline with its denominator, a one-line what-it-is, three live explorer links (source, instantiate, finance — all stream 189, all real), the real reverted refusal tx, a verify-a-receipt/recompute-from-chain recipe, then how-to-run/deploy/test.
+2. **`ATTESTCOIN_INTEGRATION.md`** (created in Phase 1 FIX 1) extended: the boundaries
+   table now has an explicit inclusion-vs-success row, not just narrative text above it.
+Accurate to current source — verify/decode/instantiate path, decoder/precompile addresses, the calldata-fallback-does-not-exist note, the guarantees table.
+3. **Demo video**: **not recorded.** No screen-recording/browser tool is available in this environment. `DEMO_SCRIPT.md` is a precise, timed (90s) shot list instead, built around already-real, already-settled evidence (stream 189's real instantiate/ finance/refusal transactions) specifically so recording it carries minimal live risk — the "no mocked balances, no read-only preview as the headline, no one-wallet-as-both" constraints are satisfied by construction, not by careful recording technique.
+4. **Deck**: built and published as an artifact (`web/notch-deck.html`) using Notch's own established design system (bone/ink/ oxblood/pine, Fraunces + Inter) rather than a generic template.
+Content grounded in the PRD's own language, not invented: the problem, the "read-and-decide" vs. shared-conserved-capacity wedge (quoting the PRD's competitive-hypothesis section, naming only in-hackathon entries — Attestcoin Tutorial 4, CrossCredit, CreditX, HashCredit — per `DECISIONS.md` D5 item 10), the real causal chain with real tx hashes, the boundaries table, and receivables named explicitly as v2 direction, not claimed of the demo.
+5. **Co-design question**: **not posted.** No Discord/Slack access available.
+   `CODESIGN_QUESTION.md` is a ready-to-post draft, grounded in the real Gate 1 finding (D12 — a proof's continuity roots grew from 8 to 98 entries as the chain advanced ~1,200 blocks over 4.5 hours, and a previously-valid proof was rejected on resubmission), not a generic question.
+6. **Freeze discipline**: every sentence in the new/updated docs maps to a receipt, a real tx, or a named limitation — no new features added after this point in the session.
+Nothing committed; no `Co-Authored-By` trailer anywhere.
+The D39 GitHub-authorization discrepancy flagged in Phase 1 remains unresolved by this session — still not acted on.

+**Final sweep:** 87/87 tests, 44/44 ledger MATCH — both unchanged through all of Gate 9 (no ledger receipt or core/adapter/contracts code touched in Phase 2). `git status` clean of anything unexpected; no secrets.

+**Two Phase 2 items genuinely not done, not fudged:** the demo video (no recording tool) and the co-design post (no Discord/Slack access).
+Both have complete, ready-to-use deliverables prepared instead (`DEMO_SCRIPT.md`, `CODESIGN_QUESTION.md`) for the user to execute directly.

+Gate 9: **prepared, not fully executed** — the two items above are the honest gap.
+Nothing committed.